School Site Coordinator Wanted

 |How to apply:||Send resume and cover letter via email to Alex Littleton, email@example.com.|

-Responsible for overall planning and managing of Communities In Schools of SWVA (CIS of SWVA) operations at the school level in the implementation of the CIS model of integrated student supports with a specialized focus on school attendance.
+Responsible for overall planning and managing of Communities In Schools of SWVA (CIS of SWVA) operations at the school level in the implementation of the CIS model of integrated student supports.

 ESSENTIAL DUTIES AND RESPONSIBILITIES